flowchart TB

 These two items work with the whiteboard: tent cards identify who the IC is addressing during the briefing, the decision packet structures what the IC records privately, the whiteboard makes the IC’s synthesis visible publicly.
 The three items together define the IC role physically and operationally.

-Quantity: 20 tent cards (reusable if laminated).
+Quantity: 3 table signs + 2 IC tent cards (minimum).
+Individual tent cards optional (17 if used).
 1 IC decision packet per session (print fresh each time, 5 sheets stapled).

 Session Management Items